HewlettPackard/PacketRusher/README.md

 $ ./packetrusher --help
 ```

 You can edit the configuration in $PACKETRUSHER/config/config.yml, and then run a basic scenario using `sudo ./packetrusher ue` while in the $PACKETRUSHER folder.
 More complex scenarios are possible using `sudo ./packetrusher multi-ue`, see `./packetrusher multi-ue --help` for more details.
+For more details on the installation, configuration or usage, you may refer to the [wiki](https://github.com/HewlettPackard/PacketRusher/wiki).

 ## Contributing
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great!
 You can review our [contributing guide](CONTRIBUTING.md).

 ### Developer's Certificate of Origin